Notes Payable and Long-Term Debt

 The payments due November 25, 2016 and December 25, 2016 were not made.
 As a result, the Company was penalized $30,000, which was added to the note balance and due to other past due obligations, it was determined the total balance was in default and due, making the note convertible.
 Accordingly, a debt discount was recorded on November 25, 2016 for $52,889.
 The debt discount was fully amortized at December 31, 2016.

-5 Convertible note payable to River North Equity, LLC (“RNE”)- The Company evaluated the embedded conversion for derivative treatment and recorded an initial derivative liability and debt discount of $23,339.
-The debt discount is fully amortized at June 30, 2017.
+5 Convertible note payable to River North Equity, LLC (“RNE”)- The Company evaluated the embedded conversion for derivative treatment and recorded an initial derivative liability and debt discount of $23,190.
+The debt discount has been amortized to a balance of $1,107 at March 31, 2017.

 The Company has entered into a number of agreements with RNE wherein RNE has agreed to invest up to $3,000,000 in the common stock of the Company.
 These agreements require an effective Registration Statement to be on file by the Company and would allow the Company to require RNE to purchase the Company’s common stock at 90% of the lowest trading price of the Company’s common stock during the previous five trading days.
 The Company has not yet filed a Registration Statement with the SEC.